gonzaloguzzardi/android-clean-arquitecture/README.md

 #### App layer (Presentation layer)

 This layer is closest to what the user sees on the screen.
-The `presentation` layer uses `MVVM` using `ViewModel` to preserve data on configuration changes)
+The `app` layer uses `MVVM` using `ViewModel` to preserve data on configuration changes)

-Presentation layer depends on Domain and Data layers.
+App layer depends on Domain and Data layers.

 Components:
 - **Views (Fragment)** - presents data on the screen and pass user interactions to View Model